mpolacek/lists/1001-albums.md

 - [X] 64.
 Bob Dylan - Blonde on Blonde (1966)
 - [ ] 65.
 The Monks - Black Monk Time (1966)
 - [ ] 66.
 The Kinks - Face to Face
-- [ ] 67.
-If You Can Believe Your Eyes and Ears - The Mamas & the Papa
+- [X] 67.
+The Mamas & The Papas - If You Can Believe Your Eyes and Ears
 - [ ] 68.
 Paul Revere and the Raiders - Midnight Ride (1966)
 - [ ] 69.
 The Mothers of Invention - Freak Out!
 - [ ] 70.
 The Rolling Stones - Aftermath (1966)
 - [ ] 71.
 Simon & Garfunkel - Parsley, Sage, Rosemary, & Thyme
 - [ ] 72.
-13th Floor Elevators, the Psychedelic Sounds of the 13th Floor Elevators (1966)
+13th Floor Elevators - The Psychedelic Sounds of the 13th Floor Elevators (1966)
 - [ ] 73.
 John Mayall With Eric Clapton - Blues Breakers
 - [ ] 74.
 The Yardbirds - Roger the Engineer
 - [ ] 75.
 Nina Simone - Wild Is the Wind
 - [X] 76.
 Astrud Gilberto - Beach Samba
-- [ ] 77.
+- [X] 77.
 Nico - Chelsea Girl (1967)
 - [X] 78.
 The Beatles - Sgt.
 Pepper's Lonely Hearts Club Band (1967)
 - [ ] 79.
 Country Joe & the Fish: Electric Music for the Mind and Body
 - [ ] 80.
 Buffalo Springfield Again